Search

 man shooting a bow

 Upon drawing the Edge 320, I instantly noted how smooth its overall draw cycle was.
-The rise to peak draw weight was even throughout the cycle, and the bow transitioned over into the valley as the cams actuated in a gradual fashion.
+The rise to peak draw weight was even throughout the cycle, and the bow transitioned over into the valley as the cams actuated.

 The Synchronized Binary Cam System perfectly manages the whole process.